 Once you select this tool (using the Q key or clicking the icons appearing in the lower toolbar or in the upper right corner of the viewport), hovering over objects in a scene highlights them in pink, and clicking them selects them.

 Objects clicked while holding the Shift key will be added to the selection, or if already selected will be deselected.
+Control-Shift-I will invert the selection.

 Object Selection Mode is particularly useful when reviewing textures using the UV Window.
 See Using the UV Window in the 3D Model Viewer for details.